ericnograles/flux-react-boilerplate/README.md

 * **dist/**: Where the deployed code exists, ready for production
 * **styles/**: Where you put your css files
 * **gulpfile**: Gulp tasks
+* **web.js**: A minimalist Express server that simulates jwt authentication and content distribution for HTML5 modeUpda

 ### TODO's